-At the newly-opened Amara Hotel in Limassol, local wood and limestone glows in a series of interior and exterior spaces; sunlight pours in across the Mediterranean.
+At the newly-opened Amara Hotel in Limassol, Cyprus, local wood and limestone glows in a series of interior and exterior spaces; sunlight pours in across the Mediterranean.
 Fragile, translucent jellyfish hang in an aquarium embedded in a wall; water features reflect the artfully-planted indigenous vegetation; the entrance leads to a grand driveway lined in marble.

 Beyond the concert stage that had been constructed above the infinity pool, two superyachts sat at anchor in the bay.
 I don’t know who their passengers were but I partied with them; next day, they and the yachts had gone.

 This is the third hotel for Cyprus company Stademos Holdings and it’s by far the most ambitious.
 The 207 rooms all have 180-degree sea views; the shop is one of those glossy affairs selling watches for six-figure sums.
 And there is a Matsuhisa restaurant – one of several opened by Nobuyuki “Nobu” Matsuhisa – as well as one by Italian star chef Giorgio Locatelli.
 The hotel also has a seafood restaurant by Giorgios Papaioannou, a renowned local chef.

 At the opening party Locatelli heaped my bowl with risotto ladled from a giant Parmesan, and grinned when I asked why he’d brought a top-end pasta joint to the eastern Mediterranean.
 “I’m hoping it will make me as much money as my London restaurant,” he said.
 He pointed out the cultural affinities between Cyprus and southern Italy, and pushed forward the young chef who will actually be cooking at this Ristorante Locatelli.